 VERONICA POWERS is a SAG-Aftra actress, singer/songwriter and lifestyle influencer from Los Angeles, California.
 She began her career when she was just seven years old, and has appeared in numerous national commercials, television shows, shorts and feature films.
-Veronica was recently cast in a supporting role in the romantic comedy Magic Max, an independent feature film that will be released in late 2018.
+Veronica was recently cast in a supporting role in the romantic comedy Magic Max, an independent feature film.

 Veronica is a positive and compassionate young woman, who prioritizes giving back.
 She has performed live for numerous events and charitable organizations including LA Special Olympics World Games, National Breast Cancer Coalition, Mending Kids International, Upward Bound, US Coast Guard, LA Mission, Ronald McDonald House, American Children’s Holiday Parade, REAF Aids Foundation and more.